1000 metres world record progression

-The following tables show the world record progression in the men's and women's 1000 metres as ratified by the World Athletics.
+The following tables show the world record progression in the men's and women's 1000 metres as ratified by World Athletics.

 Men

 The first world record in the men's 1000 metres was recognised by the IAAF in 1913.
 27 world records have been ratified by the IAAF in the event.

 Women

 The first world record in the women's 1000 metres was recognised by the IAAF in 1922.
 13 world records have been ratified by the IAAF in the event.